AQUATHERM PIPE BRINGS NEW LIFE TO SOUTHERN LANDMARK

 A SUCCESSFUL FIRST PROJECT

-“That speaks well for both Service Tech’s personnel and the ease of working with Aquatherm pipe,” he said.
+This project represents a first-time Aquatherm contractor successfully field-fabricating and installing a complete system on a complex project, which speaks well for both Service Tech’s personnel and the ease of working with Aquatherm pipe.

 Eiring added that Aquatherm is a natural choice for existing buildings.